 Although no formal description of the term seems to exist, Urban Dictionary offers a definition dating back to 2003: “A homosexual man who likes to have dirty sex, including watersports and lots of ejaculate.”

 Other definitions floating around the world wide web use terms such as kinky, sleazy, raunchy and seedy.
 We could split hairs over how each of those is described in the dictionary, but you probably get the gist by now.
+Though if you’re curious for more, check out our guide to kink for beginners.

 Who gives an oink anyway?